 Co-Mo Scholarship

-THE CO-MO SCHOLARSHIP APPLICATION PERIOD IS NOW OPEN!
+THE CO-MO SCHOLARSHIP APPLICATION PERIOD IS CLOSED!

 Every year, Co-Mo Connect Powered by Electric Cooperative hands out thousands of dollars in college scholarships through its